amalini10j/Covid19-Data-Analysis/README.md

 ![CatBoost_Confusion_Matrix](Images/ML_images/ConfusionMatrix_Patient_Death.png)

-	- The recall is an important parameter for this model as false negative prediction of death is not desirable
+	- Recall is important for this model as false negative prediction of death is not desirable
 	- After multiple iterations, the recall achieved for predicting patient death was close to 60%
 	- The next steps here will be to work on further optimizing the model to improve recall